The Machines and the Programs serving them in the Matrix.

 - Zerg Rush: Seems to be their only method of attack.

-The Elite soldiers of the Matrix, the Agents are suited men who act as the sentinels of the computer world, hunting down and killing all redpills or potential ones.
+The elite soldiers of the Matrix, the Agents are suited men who act as the sentinels of the computer world, hunting down and killing all redpills or potential ones or anything that could compromise the system.
 All of them wear Cool Shades and earpieces symbolizing their connection to the machine mainframe.
 The Agents are Implacable Men and usually defy the physics of the Matrix as redpills do.
 They materialize in the Matrix by possessing the bodies of bluepills, and if killed they can just do it again.

 - Badass in a Nice Suit: Every agent wears a cool dark green suit with matching tie.
 They are also badass enough in strength and speed to be considered The Dreaded even by Morpheus.